awslabs/aws-encryption-sdk-specification/proposals/2020-07-28_keyring-cmm/proposal.md

 ## Affected Features

-This serves as a reference of all features that this change affects.
+This serves as a reference of all features that this proposal affects.

 | Feature                                       |
 | --------------------------------------------- |